pjferg/R_perf_mgmt/Preparation/Preparation.md

 analysis you can perform using R. As I stated earlier in class, R is a great language that you can learn on your own using free online resources.
-And, one final comment: What I have taught you has real-world applications; in fact, it is excatly the sort of basic ‘data science’ work that goes on in industry.
-As such, many employers are very keen to hire graduates for accounting and finance roles that have a solid grasp of R…
+And, one final comment: What I have taught you has real-world applications; in fact, it is excatly the sort of basic 'data science' work that goes on in industry.
+As such, many employers are very keen to hire graduates for accounting and finance roles that have a solid grasp of R...

 ![](Images/data_science_jobs.jpg)